 Did you observe the cumulative ACKs?
-And the discards at the receiver due to out of order delivery? (i.e., the receiver sent a duplicate ACK), tcp.analysis.duplicate_ack_num == 1, after two retransmission only one ack.
+And the discards at the receiver due to out of order delivery? (i.e., the receiver sent a duplicate ACK) yes, tcp.analysis.duplicate_ack_num == 1, after two retransmission only one ack.

 Try to derive the time when a packet is retransmitted.
 Use data to back-up your answer.

-seq when serial was down.
+Roughly 10 seconds according the seq of a retransmitted packet when serial was down.

 Exercise 5-b.
 TCP Retransmissions using SACK

 Repeat the above experiment, but now you enable “SACK” on the PCs.
 If you are starting a new, then you need to set the clock rate as shown in Exercise5-a. and follow all the steps as given above EXCEPT do not disable SACK on the PCs.